The Manual of the Psi

 Determining Power Rank Values

 Limitations come in two distinct flavors: power limitations and character limitations.
 A power limitation is just that, an altering of how said psionic works to the detriment of the player (as compared to others who can use this ability).
-A power so limited may not affect certain objects or beings, can only be used during certain specific time periods, or may otherwise function in a manner others may find unusual or restrictive.
+A power so limited may not affect certain objects or beings, can only be used during certain time periods, or may otherwise function in a manner others may find unusual or restrictive.

 At any rate, the severity of the limitation determines just how much of a power boost the character may receive.
 Limitations come in four flavors: weak, strong, very strong, and extreme.
 A weak limitation is just that, a minor crimp in an ability's effectiveness, and only offers a +1 RS.
 Each succeeding limitation offers another +1 RS to the power rank value, but as their names imply, they become increasingly, well, limiting.